iammohith/PD-Controller-For-1D-Quadrotor/README.md

    The quadrotor needs to maintain stability at a height of 0 meters.

 2. **Step Input Test**:
    The quadrotor is given a step input to rise to a height of 1 meter and maintain this position.
-Here’s the updated **Features** section:

 ## Features
 - **PD Controller Implementation**: